-Blank entries are unused codes.

-Bold instructions are NOT in the baseline.
+Blank entries are unused codes Bold instructions are NOT in the baseline

-EECS 427 RISC Processor
+EECS 427 RISC PROCESSOR

 The group projects for EECS 427 will be based on the processor specification given in this document.
 The processor specification is based on RISC concepts and is implemented as a two stage pipeline.
 It uses a 16 bit word and address space, although for simplicity, each address refers to a complete word (two bytes), so the address space is 217 bytes.
 All instructions are single word.
 Following the RISC approach, almost all instructions refer to a 16 entry register file.
 The highest nybble is the operation code, the next nybble is usually the destination register address, the remaining byte is an immediate data value for some instructions, or is split into a four bit operation code extension and a four bit source register address for other instructions.
 (A few instructions are different, so read the specifications carefully.)
 In order to make the project feasible for most groups in the available time, a "baseline" implementation is also given.
-This uses a selected subset of the instructions and the expectation is that implementation of the baseline processor is the minimum requirement for this course.
-In addition, each group will design a circuit-level customization around the baseline.
-This may involve adding a few instructions beyond the baseline, adding special registers that allow certain operations to be done more efficiently, or adding interface logic to external input/output devices.
-(Note: most projects are usually much closer to the baseline than the full implementation.)
-All the baseline instructions should be implemented exactly, so that your processor can execute a test program at the end of the term.
-Added instructions should normally use the "Unused OP Codes" which are listed in the Instruction Set Architecture (ISA).
-If it is necessary to replace some of the full implementation instructions (beyond the baseline), discuss it with the instructor.
+This uses a selected subset of the instructions and the expectation is that implementation of the baseline processor is the minimum reguirement for this course.
+Each group should plan a customization beyond the baseline, which makes the processor useful for a particular application.
+Typically, this may involve adding a few instructions beyond the baseline, special registers which allow certain operations to be done more efficiently, and an interface logic to external input/output devices.
+(Note: most projects are usually much closer to the baseline, than the full implementation.)
+All the baseline instructions should be implemented without change, so that your processor can execute a test program at the end of the term.
+Added instructions should normally use the "unused opcodes" which are listed in the Instruction Set Architecture (ISA).
+If it is necessary to replace some of the additional instructions (beyond the baseline), discuss it with the instructor.

-A block diagram is given for the baseline processor architecture and each group should implement this structure.
-Any proposed changes to the architecture must first be cleared by the instructor.
+A block diagram is given of the architecture of the baseline processor as a guideline, but you are free to make additions and changes to it, but you should still follow the RISC approach with pipelined stages.
 The following sections discuss the functions of the instructions.
 You should also refer to the notes in the list of instructions.